Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 - **ICMP packets with unusual payload sizes or sustained volume**
   → May indicate tunneling or data exfiltration
 - **DNS queries with long or irregular subdomain names**
-  → Frequently used to encode commands or data in DNS-based C2 channels
+  → Frequently used to encode commands or data in DNS based C2 channels

 **Why this matters**
 Trusted protocols such as ICMP and DNS are commonly abused to bypass security controls.

+---

 ### 5) Cleartext Protocol Exposure (FTP / HTTP)
 **Purpose:** Identify risks and attack indicators in unencrypted traffic.